shenshin/rootstock-dao/chain/README.md

 - voters can vote once for one of the teams in competition proposal by calling `castVote(uint256 proposalId, uint8 teamNumber)` on the Governor.
 - successful competition proposal can be executed by calling `execute` on the Governor s/c
 - after the execution the Governor calls `onCompetitionEnd` on the Competition s/c
-- Competitions s/c then collects the voting results from the Governor and mints NFTs to the winners
+- Competition s/c then collects the voting results from the Governor and mints NFTs to the winners
 - participants who took 1, 2 or 3 places get the awards.
 If 2 teams get the same number of votes, they share the rank.
 - each winner gets an NFT with unique id
-- mapping `prizes(tokenId)` on the Competitions s/c keeps the information about minted NTF awards:
+- mapping `prizes(tokenId)` on the Competition s/c keeps the information about minted NTF awards:
   - competition name
   - number of votes a team has got
   - team's rank in the competition